tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 The `derive_secrets` function is described below.

-Oblivious Targets use the following utility functions in processing queries and producing responses as described in {{odoh-target}}.
+Targets use the following utility functions in processing queries and producing responses as described in {{odoh-target}}.

 setup_query_context: Set up an HPKE context used for decrypting an Oblivious DoH query.